geethanjali169/delta-demo/README.md

 # delta-demo
-Demo for Git and Github class.
+Demo for Git and Github class..

 # teacher